just-innovative-bro/J.A.R.V.I.S/README.md

 When you command as **tell me a joke** and can send emails and writes mail content what you speak it converts speech to text, this function works when you say **send mail**.
 It can take screenshot shutdown, restart, and log out through voice commands.
 It will also tell time with the command **tell time**.
 Tells the **CPU** working frequency and can search Wikipedia and opens some top websites to search meanings of words this project will be extended concerning time for me and my team.

 ## Updates
-New features are added, new startup sound. new introduction can solve mathematical and geographical problems.
-Sinricpro dashboard is added for home automation.
+New features are added, for every command initation should be **JARVIS** and new support page is added.for sending mail it asks the recivers mail id

 ## Commands